Our Mission

 Access to God

 Since I was a teenager, I’ve dealt with low self-esteem and shame.
-Sometimes my esteem issues had crippling effects, such as depression and feelings of failure.
-Inside, I knew that I wasn’t experiencing life to the fullest and living up to my potential.
-I simply was not the person that I somehow knew deep inside God created me to be.
-And this knowing was often torment, frustration, and at times, a loss of hope.
-Despite becoming a Christian over 40 years ago, I endured this bondage for the first 30 of those years.
+Sometimes they had crippling effects, such as depression and overwhelming feelings of failure.
+Although I became a Christian over 40 years ago, I spent the first 30 years in bondage.
 I knew I had Christ.
-I knew he loved me.
-I knew I was redeemed.
-I knew I would go to heaven.
-Yet, I wasn’t close to experiencing the abundant life that he died to give me.
+I knew He loved me.
+I knew I was redeemed and would go to heaven.

-My deliverance began when I truly began to understand Jesus’s death on the cross and God’s unconditional love and forgiveness, which had nothing to do with my successes and failures but was solely a gift from Him.
+My deliverance began when I truly understood that Jesus’s death on the cross was God’s unconditional love and forgiveness—the complete removal of shame and guilt from my interactions with Him.
 In our faith, it can be difficult to fully embrace God’s unconditional love.
-God created us to exercise dominion over our lives and our surroundings.
-The part of us that wants to accomplish on our own without partnership with God is very strong.
-When we fail or fall short after giving it everything we have, shame is waiting to condemn us.
-In God’s perfect timing, He introduced me to the preaching and teachings of men and women who had experiences like mine and whom God also set free from condemnation and shame.
+God created us to exercise dominion over our lives and surroundings, so we rightfully want to achieve and be accountable.
+The part of us that wants to accomplish things on our own, without partnership with God, is very strong.
+The problem happens when we fail or fall short after giving everything we have—or when others shame us for things beyond our control like poverty, race, gender, or family circumstances.
+Either way, shame is waiting to condemn us, destroy our hope, and separate us from God.